benjaminsnorris/bennorris.org/_drafts/need-for-journaling.md

 ## Story

-At the end of last week, I had a couple demoralizing stints of unproductivity.
+At the end of last week, I had a couple **demoralizing stints of unproductivity**.
 I had arranged with my wife to stay late Friday evening and work extra to try and get ahead on some of the projects I wanted to tackle.
 Then again, I took some time Saturday afternoon to go in to the office and work a little extra.

 But I got almost nothing done.

-One of the things I realized Saturday evening is that I wanted to do some journaling.
+One of the things I realized Saturday evening is that **I wanted to do some journaling**.
 I wrote a couple weeks ago about breaking my journaling streak in Day One in update [#77: Breaking streaks](https://bennorris.org/2022/04/15/breaking-streaks).
 Since then, I had done almost no journaling whatsoever.

 But it went back further than that.
-In early March, I wrote about discussing with my therapist how my nice morning routine had become a compulsion in update [#72: Losing my routine](https://bennorris.org/2022/03/12/losing-my-routine).
+In early March, I wrote about discussing with my therapist how **my nice morning routine had become a compulsion** in update [#72: Losing my routine](https://bennorris.org/2022/03/12/losing-my-routine).

 > We talked for a bit about how things that might be good for most people can become dangerous with OCD. **The issue is not the routine itself.** The problem is in allowing my mind to dictate what I must do in order to be able to function in the day.
 When that happens, I have to challenge it.
 I have to lean in to the uncertainty.
 It’s a great routine, and if I’m able to do those things, that’s fantastic.
 But they are not a right.
 If they can’t happen on a particular day, that’s ok.
 Or at least, it has to become ok.

 Since then, I have not been doing much of my morning routine and the activities I enjoyed so much.

-As a side note, that exact situation illustrates some of the hardest aspects of my OCD.
-First off, it attacks things that matter to me.
-The biggest area of life where I struggle with compulsions is with family relationships—the most important things for me.
-Second, OCD latches on to the what is significant in my mind and warps it.
+As a side note, that exact situation illustrates some of the hardest aspects of my OCD. **It attacks things that matter to me.** The biggest area of life where I struggle with compulsions is with family relationships—the most important things for me.
+Second, OCD latches on to what is significant in my mind and **warps** it.
 Activities that I want to be doing become imbued with mystical importance, and missing them becomes an existential threat.

-Another compounding factor is that I have started doing engineering work lately.
+Another compounding factor is that **I have started doing engineering work lately**.
 As I wrote about a few weeks ago in update [#74: Playing first base](https://bennorris.org/2022/03/26/playing-first-base), I realized that I wanted to be doing more of the work in which I have the most experience.

 Last week, in update [#78: Painful therapy](https://bennorris.org/2022/04/15/breaking-streaks), I processed some of my lack of balance.